2020 Kia Seltos Long Term Ownership Review

 Table of Contents

 With its launch in August 2019, the Kia Seltos has made a tremendous mark on the automotive market.
-Introducing itself with multiple engine choices and an expansive trim level, the early adopters found it a little challenging to navigate its offerings, but those who did, don’t really have anything else to complain about.
+Introducing itself with multiple engine choices and an expansive variant lineup, the early adopters found it a little challenging to navigate its offerings, but those who did, don’t really have anything else to complain about.

 With its second generation just around the corner, we focus on how the Seltos has fared against the demand of the Average Indian Buyer.